agda/agda/doc/user-manual/language/cubical.lagda.rst

   open import Cubical.Core.Id public
      using ( _≡_            -- The identity type.
-           ; refl            -- Unfortunately, pattern matching on refl is not available.
+           ; refl           -- Its constructor.
            ; J              -- Until it is, you have to use the induction principle J.

            ; transport      -- As in the HoTT Book.